Convergent NMPC-based Reinforcement Learning Using Deep Expected Sarsa and Nonlinear Temporal Difference Learning: Proposed methods

 After the NN's update, the subsequent action-value function in \eqref{eq:sarsa_tderror} is predicted by passing to the NN the next state $\mathbf{s}^+$ and the new target policy defined as $\mathbf{a}^+ = \boldsymbol{\pi}_{\boldsymbol{\theta}}(\mathbf{s}^+) = \mathbf{u}_1^{\star}(\mathbf{s}, \boldsymbol{\theta})$ the optimal value of $\mathbf{u}_1$, the second input vector over the prediction horizon when solving the primary NMPC \eqref{eq:policy_function}.
 By doing so, only one constrained optimization problem needs to be solved at each time step as well as the NN optimization process.
 Finally, we define the new TD error to be minimized, at each learning step, by

+We note that even when replacing the subsequent action-value function by the NN approximator, the constraint satisfaction is always maintained since the policy is derived from the OCP scheme \eqref{eq:ocp}.
 Compared with \cite{moradimaryamnegari2022model}, our contribution then consists in adjusting the input data used to train the NN.
 We incorporate the current value of the parametrization vector $\boldsymbol{\theta}$ of the action-value function defined in \eqref{eq:mpc_qfunction} to the NN's input.
 This is based on the assumption that the approximated subsequent action-value function should depend on $\boldsymbol{\theta}$, as the current action-value function takes vector $\boldsymbol{\theta}$ as input at each time step.
 Thus, by adding the parameter vector $\boldsymbol{\theta}$ to the training data, the NN gains more knowledge about the behavior of the primary NMPC \eqref{eq:ocp}.
-Therefore, stabilizing the learning performance and improving the approximation of the action-value function, which is usually computed by solving a second NMPC, we have
+Therefore, stabilizing the learning performance and improving the approximation of the action-value function, which is usually computed by solving a second NMPC, under the assumption